Manager Tools Podcast

-Manager Tools Podcast, founded in 2005, is a weekly audio podcast by Michael Auzenne and Mark Horstman, which focuses on career advice and helping managers become more effective.
+Manager Tools Podcast, which was founded in 2005, is a weekly audio podcast by Michael Auzenne and Mark Horstman, which focuses on career advice and helping managers become more effective.
 It was awarded People's Choice Podcast from Podcast Awards in 2008, and won the Best Business Podcast award in 2006, 2007, 2008, and 2012.
 In 2016, it was awarded the Legacy show in Business.

 Hosts

 The podcast hosts, Mark Horstman and Mike Auzenne, are both graduates of West Point, the United States Military Academy, where they first met.

 Auzenne spent nearly two decades in Corporate America as a manager and executive.
 His corporate career includes executive assignments in technology and Program Management for MCI Inc. and Bell Atlantic as well as several entrepreneurial pursuits in the restaurant and retail fitness industries.

 Horstman was a manager and executive in sales and marketing at Procter & Gamble.
 He has coached and trained managers and executives since 1988.